 - Use of the AAVSO's online photometric analysis tool, VPHOT and the VPHOT Users Guide,

-- Reduced registration rates for AAVSO meetings and workshops,
+- Reduced registration rates for AAVSO meetings and workshops

-New members of the AAVSO also receive our New Member Kit which includes:
+New members of the AAVSO also receive our New Member Kit, which includes:

-New Member acceptance letter, membership certificate, and AAVSO decals
+- New Member acceptance and membership certificate

-A copy of our Manual for Visual Observing of Variable Stars, and Getting started manuals for CCD and PEP observing,
+- A copy of our Manual for Visual Observing of Variable Stars, and Getting started manuals for CCD and PEP observing

 Who Are AAVSO Members?